-A tummy tuck is the ideal procedure to give you a tight mid-section and help restore your abdomen to it “pre-pregnancy” firmness.
-Liposuction is often done in conjunction with a tummy tuck to help define the abdominal muscles and uncover your six pack.
+A tummy tuck is the ideal procedure to give you a tight mid-section and help restore firmness to your abdomen.
+Liposuction is often done in conjunction with a tummy tuck to help define the waistline and enhance the final results of a tummy tuck.

 >35-65 years old